rewja/front-gms/COMPLETION_SUMMARY.md

-# GAMS 100% Completion Summary
+# GMS 100% Completion Summary

 ## 🎯 **STATUS: 100% COMPLETE**

-All aspects of the GAMS (General Affairs Management System) have been successfully completed and optimized to achieve 100% completion across all categories.
+All aspects of the GMS (General Affairs Management System) have been successfully completed and optimized to achieve 100% completion across all categories.

 ---